Article at a glance

 - Gifting money to children or grandchildren through a Junior ISA can be a great way to reduce your inheritance tax bill

-- Junior ISA’s benefit from tax-free income and growth
+- A Junior ISA benefits from tax-free income and growth

-- At 18, the child becomes the beneficial owner and can access the money
+- When the child turns 18, they become the beneficial owner and can access the money

 What is a Junior ISA?

 A Junior ISA, or JISA, is an individual savings account for children under the age of 18.
-Similar to adult ISAs, the tax benefits are the same, so the child doesn’t have to pay any income tax or capital gains tax.
+Similar to adult ISAs, Junior ISAs offer tax-free growth, so the child doesn’t have to pay any income tax or capital gains tax.
 It’s possible to open a Junior Cash ISA and a Junior Stocks & Shares ISA, but you cannot have more than one of each.

 It’s a popular way for parents, guardians, family members, or friends to save money on behalf of a child and give them a financial head start.
 Collectively, you can contribute up to the annual allowance of £9,000.
 This amount is fixed until 2030.